Skip to main content

 Messages: How LangChain Structures LLM Input

 When you passed a plain string to model.invoke() above, LangChain silently wrapped it in a HumanMessage.
-In practice, you will almost always build message lists explicitly — especially when you need system instructions or multi-turn conversations.
+For anything beyond a single prompt — system instructions, multi-turn conversations, tool results — you build message lists explicitly.

 Building message lists